Landscaping contractors in

 Insurance Minimums

-General liability minimum $300,000 recommended, though not state-mandated.
-Workers compensation required for employees.
-Commercial auto insurance required for business vehicles.
-Bonding recommended for commercial contracts over $10,000.
+General liability minimum $300,000 recommended.
+Workers compensation required if employees.
+Commercial auto insurance for vehicles.
+Specific minimums vary by municipality.

 How to Get Licensed